Kohn, Kohn & Colapinto represents whistleblowers who report fraud and violations of the federal and California False Claims Act

 On March 15, 2018, the Japanese manufacturer of Zylon, agreed to pay the United States $66 million to resolve the allegations of False Claims Act violations against it.
 And on July 16, 2018, the former Second Chance president and CEO agreed to pay the government $125,000 to settle claims related to the False Claims Act suit filed against Second Chance.

-Although Westrick lost his career in the body armor industry, he was able to obtain his whistleblower reward from Toyobo, the Second Chance bankruptcy, and other smaller settlements, including one under the California False Claims Act.
+Although Westrick lost his career in the body armor industry, he was able to obtain his whistleblower reward from Toyobo, the Second Chance bankruptcy, and other smaller settlements, including one under the California False Claims Actas well as under the federal False Claims Act qui tam reward law.

 Other than filing requirements, the California False Claims Act is substantially identical to the federal law, except that it covers spending by California state and local governments.
-It also has some feature that make it more whistleblower-friendly then the federal qui tam law.
+It also has some features that make it more whistleblower-friendly than the federal qui tam law.

 The California False Claims Act also has a provision that explicitly defines “deliberate ignorance of the truth or falsity” of a claim made to the government sufficient to establish a “knowing” fraud under the law.